Venom590/RoleBasedSecurity/README.md

 - rbs_roles_objects, same as previous but with objects and contains additional information about the rights a role has for an object

+There is a data file for test data as well.
+It is located at '/src/main/resources/data.sql'.

 ## Test
-- Use your favorite tool to execute [JUnit](http://junit.org/junit4/) tests or simply execute `mvn test` command to unit test the application's methods.
+- Use your favorite tool to execute [JUnit](http://junit.org/junit4/) tests or simply execute `mvn test` command to unit test the application.

 ## Test App
-The core functionality of this project is demonstrated with a test application which is basically a Spring Web application using the provided API of this project.
+The core functionality of this project is demonstrated with a test application which is basically a Spring web application using the provided API of this project.
 Please consider, that the embedded database in this test app is an in-memory database, which means, that you should not use important data in this app unless you change the underlying data source to any persistant one.
-As an example we added some test tables to the schema and some test data which is also read automatically into the database.

 ## Custom expansions
 If you want to add your own tables you simply have to have an 'AUTO_INCREMENT' integer 'id' column and